 The bones of your spine have discs between them, each partly made up of a jelly-like substance that is 90 percent water.
 Your body needs a steady stream of fluid coming in to help keep that cushioning intact, according to the Cleveland Clinic Center for Spine Health.
 When your body lacks hydration, those discs become flatter and less cushiony, which can lead to pain.
 A good way to know if you’re drinking enough to water is to look in the toilet.
 Your urine should be clear or light yellow; if it’s dark yellow, grab some H20.

 Many people have no idea that their hips are uneven, which means one side of your pelvis is slightly higher than the other, says Suggs.
 The imbalance can cause lower back pain in your day-to-day life, and often becomes especially apparent while you work out.
 “It affects how your body responds to certain moves and will be different for everyone,” he says.
 For example, if your left hip is higher and you do a lunge on the left side, you may feel that hip muscle pull tighter.
 If you notice persistent back pain during a workout, Suggs suggests seeing your doctor before trying to cure yourself.
 “Your doctor can evaluate your whole body and detect potential imbalances,” he says.
-(Watch out for these signs of back pain that may be more damaging to your health than you think!)
+These are the signs of back pain that may be more damaging to your health than you think.

 Pain in the lower and upper back or sharp pains in the flank (side) can be a sign that a urinary tract infection has spread to the kidneys.
 If you’ve noticed other classic UTI symptoms like increased urge to urinate or pain during urination, see a doctor immediately for treatment.
-(Make sure you know the signs that your mysterious back pain is actually arthritis!)
+Next, check out the signs that your mysterious back pain is actually arthritis.